Sooma-M/Homey/README.md

 # Homey
-Homey is a furniture management project
+Homey is a furniture management project.